Arizona Republican who backs white nationalism is censured

 Republican Gov. Doug Ducey, whose political action committee spent hundreds of thousands of dollars to help Rogers eke out a win, said last week “she’s still better than her opponent.”

 “What I need as a governor are governing majorities,” Ducey told reporters.
-He has not walked back his support even as a growing number of Republicans condemned Rogers, and he did not immediately comment on the Senate censure.
+He walked back his support after the censure, saying in a statement that “antisemitic and hateful language has no place in Arizona," though Rogers had a history of offensive comments long before Ducey's supportive comments.

+Public debates should be about creating opportunity and improving the state, "not denigrating and insulting any individual or group," Ducey said.
+The censure sends a clear message that “rhetoric like this is unacceptable," he said.

-The censure of Rogers, believed to be the first censure of an Arizona lawmaker in decades, was based formally on her threats to hang political opponents.
+The censure of Rogers, believed to be the first censure of an Arizona lawmaker in decades, was based formally on her call to hang political opponents and threats to wage “political destruction” against her critics.
+It calls those comments “unbecoming of a Senator" and says she “has damaged the reputation of the Arizona State Senate."

 Democrats said the censure was long overdue.
 Some said it was insufficient and called for expelling Rogers from the chamber.